LeoAnd00/CELLULAR/README.md

-# scNear - contrastive learning Neural networks to generate scRNA-Seq Embeddings, Annotations and Representations

-**Intorduction**
-To learn a meaningful representation of cells, this project aims to utilize scRNA-Seq data to train a neural network to produce an efficient, lower-dimensional embedding space for the data.
-This space can then be used for downstream tasks, such as cell type annotation, novel cell type detection, generating cell type representations or simply for visualization.
+# CELLULAR: CELLUlar contrastive Learning for Annotation and Representation

+**Abstract**
+Batch effects are a significant concern in single-cell RNA sequencing (scRNA-Seq) data analysis, where variations in the data can be attributed to factors unrelated to cell types.
+This can make downstream analysis a challenging task.
+In this study, a neural network model is designed utilizing contrastive learning and a novel loss function for creating an generalizable embedding space from scRNA-Seq data.
+When benchmarked against multiple established methods on scRNA-Seq integration, the model outperformed existing methods on creating a generalizable embedding space on multiple datasets.
+A downstream application that was investigated for the embedding space was cell type annotation.
+When compared against multiple well established cell type classifiers the model in this study displayed a performance competitive with top performing methods across multiple metrics, such as accuracy, balanced accuracy and F1 score.
+These findings motivates the meaningfulness contained within the generated embedding space by the model, highlighting its potential applications.

 ## Necessary programming languages
-- Python version 3.10.5
+- Python version >= 3.10.5

 ## Setup
 ```
-pip install scNear
+pip install CELLULAR
 ```

+## Data
+Data for the tutorial can be installed from: ADD LINK

-## How to run
+## Usage

 ### For making embedding space
 ```